The Rivers and Lochs Institute

-Current projects range from the conservation of species - from Atlantic Salmon and Arctic Charr to Pearl Mussels and Slender Naiad - to using eDNA to map entire ecosystems, from observing the effects of dams on freshwater biodiversity to monitoring the seabed below cages to support aquaculture management.
+Current projects range from the conservation of species - from Atlantic Salmon and Arctic Charr to Flame shell, Pearl Mussels and Slender Naiad - to using eDNA to map entire ecosystems, from observing the effects of dams on freshwater biodiversity to monitoring the seabed below cages to support aquaculture management.

 Our research falls broadly within five themes:

 - Biodiversity management (eDNA)